 In most places you want to stop outside the city, there will be very few parking restrictions, and you can park along beach roads as long as you do it respectfully.
 Inside the town, there are more rules.
 Follow all of the posted signs and also look at the curbs.

-DO NOT park where the curbs are painted yellow or there are other no parking signage.
+DO NOT park where the curbs are painted yellow or there is other no parking signage.

 Cozumel Dune buggy rental

 Another fun option for independent transportation around Cozumel is these fun Dune buggies for rent on the island.
 Grab a bright-colored dune buggy to explore the island.

 While these can be a bit more expensive than renting a car in Cozumel, they often don’t come with some of the insurance hassles.
 You can also book one of these as part of a tour for a blend of independence while still having a guide.